dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Look back over the past, with its changing empires that rose and fell, and you can foresee the future, too.
+  Happiness is not something you postpone for the future; it is something you design for the present.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1064 days)